-The Resource Group Manager (RGM)—which manages resource groups and ultimately, resources on a cluster—works on a callback model.
-When specific events happen, such as a node failure, the RGM calls the resource type's methods for each of the resources running on the affected node.
-For example, the RGM calls the Stop method to stop a resource running on the affected node and then calls the resource's Start method to start the resource on a different node.
-(See RGM Model, Callback Methods and the rt_callbacks(1HA) man page for more information on this model).
+The Resource Group Manager (RGM) manages resource groups and ultimately resources on a cluster.
+The RGM works on a callback model.
+When specific events happen, such as a node failure, the RGM calls the resource type's methods for each of the resources that are running on the affected node.
+For example, the RGM calls the Stop method to stop a resource that is running on the affected node, and calls the resource's Start method to start the resource on a different node.
+See Resource Group Manager Model, Callback Methods, and the rt_callbacks(1HA) man page for more information about this model.

-To support this model, Agent Builder generates (in the install_directory/rt_name/bin directory) eight executable programs (C) or scripts (ksh) that serve as callback methods.
+To support this model, Agent Builder generates eight executable C programs or Korn shell scripts in the install-directory/rt-name/bin directory.
+These programs or shell scripts serve as callback methods.

-Refer to the rt_callbacks(1HA) man page for specific information on each of these methods.
+See the rt_callbacks(1HA) man page for specific information about each method.

-A source file (rt_name.c) containing code common to all methods.
+A source file (rt-name.c) that contains code that is common to all methods

-Agent Builder links the rt_name.o file to each of the method .o files to create the executables in the install_directory/rt_name/bin directory.
+Agent Builder links the rt-name.o file to each of the method .o files to create the executable files in the install-directory/rt-name/bin directory.

-For ksh output, the install_directory/rt_name/bin and install_directory/rt_name/src directories are identical—each contains the eight executable scripts corresponding to the seven callback methods and the PROBE method.
+For Korn shell output, the install-directory/rt-name/bin and install-directory/rt-name/src directories are identical.
+Each directory contains the eight executable scripts that correspond to the seven callback methods and the Probe method.

 You can edit the source code, run the make command to recompile the code, and when you are finished, run the make pkg command to generate a new package.
-To support making changes to the source code, Agent Builder embeds comments in the source code at appropriate locations to add code.
+To support making changes to the source code, Agent Builder embeds comments in the source code at correct locations where you can add code.
 See Editing the Generated Source Code.

-Start script—registers the resource type, and creates the necessary resource groups and resources.
-It also creates the network address resources (LogicalHostname or SharedAddress) that enable the application to communicate with the clients on the network.
+Start script.
+Registers the resource type, and creates the necessary resource groups and resources.
+This script also creates the network address resource (LogicalHostname or SharedAddress) that enables the application to communicate with the clients on the network.

-Remove script—undoes the work of the start script, that is, it stops and removes the resources, resource groups, and the target resource type from the system.
+Remove script.
+Undoes the work of the start script.
+That is, this script stops and removes the resources, resource groups, and the target resource type from the system.

 Agent Builder names these scripts by appending the application name to the script names.
 For example, if the application name is ftp, the scripts are called startftp, stopftp, and removeftp.

-Agent Builder provides man pages in the install_directory/rt_name/man/man1m directory for each of the utility scripts.
-You should read these man pages before you launch these scripts because they document the parameters you need to pass to the script.
+Agent Builder provides man pages in the install-directory/rt-name/man/man1m directory for each utility script.
+You should read these man pages before you start these scripts because they document the arguments that you need to pass to the script.

-To view these man pages, specify the path to this man directory using the -M option with the man command.
-For example, if SUNW is the vendor and ftp is the application name, use the following command to view the startftp(1M) man page:
+To view these man pages, specify the path to this man directory by using the –M option with the man command.
+For example, if ORCL is the vendor and ftp is the application name, type the following command to view the startftp(1M) man page:

 The man page utility scripts are also available to the cluster administrator.
-When an Agent Builder-generated package is installed on a cluster, the man pages for the utility scripts are placed in the /opt/rt_name/man directory.
-For example, use the following command to view the startftp(1M) man page:
+When an Agent Builder-generated package is installed on a cluster, the man pages for the utility scripts are placed in the /opt/rt-name/man directory.
+For example, type the following command to view the startftp(1M) man page:

-Agent Builder places support files, such as pkginfo, postinstall, postremove, and preremove, in the install_directory/rt_name/etc directory.
-This directory also contains the resource type registration (RTR) file, which declares resource and resource type properties available for the target resource type and initializes property values at the time a resource is registered with a cluster (see Setting Resource and Resource Type Properties for more information).
-The RTR file is named as vendor_name.resource_type_name—for example, SUNW.ftp.
+Agent Builder places support files, such as pkginfo, postinstall, postremove, and preremove, in the install-directory/rt-name/etc directory.
+This directory also contains the resource type registration (RTR) file.
+The RTR file declares resource and resource type properties that are available for the target resource type and initializes property values at the time a resource is registered with a cluster.
+See Setting Resource and Resource Type Properties for more information.
+The RTR file is named as vendor-name.resource-type-name, for example, ORCL.ftp.

 You can edit this file with a standard text editor and make changes without recompiling your source code.
 However, you must rebuild the package with the make pkg command.

-The install_directory/rt_name/pkg directory contains a Solaris package.
-The name of the package is a concatenation of the vendor name and the application name, for example, SUNWftp.
-The Makefile in the install_directory/rt_name/src directory supports creation of a new package.
-For example, if you make changes to the source files and recompile the code, or make changes to the package utility scripts, use the make pkg command to create a new package.
+The install-directory/rt-name/pkg directory contains an Oracle Solaris SVR4 package.
+The name of the package is a concatenation of the vendor name and the application name, for example, ORCLftp.
+The makefile in the install-directory/rt-name/src directory supports the creation of a new package.
+For example, if you make changes to the source files and recompile the code, or you make changes to the package utility scripts, use the make pkg command to create a new package.

-Run the removert_name script from one node of the cluster before running pkgrm from any node.
+Run the remove rt-name script from one node of the cluster before running the pkgrm command from any node.

-Run pkgrm from one node of the cluster, which takes care of all necessary clean up, then run pkgrm from the remaining nodes, simultaneously if necessary.
+Run the pkgrm command from one node of the cluster, which takes care of all necessary cleanup operations.
+Then, run the pkgrm command from the remaining nodes, simultaneously if necessary.

-If pkgrm fails because you attempt to run it simultaneously from multiple nodes, run it again from one node then run it from the remaining nodes.
+If pkgrm fails because you attempt to run it simultaneously from multiple nodes, run the command again from one node.
+Then, run the command from the remaining nodes.

-If you generate C or ksh source code, in the working directory, Agent Builder generates a configuration file rtconfig, which contains the information that you entered on the Create and Configure screens.
-If you launch Agent Builder from the working directory for an existing resource type (or load an existing resource type using the File menu Load Resource Type command), Agent Builder reads the rtconfig file and fills in the Create and Configure screens with the information that you provided for the existing resource type.
-This feature is useful if you want to clone an existing resource type (see Cloning an Existing Resource Type.
+If you generate C or Korn shell source code in the working directory, Agent Builder generates a configuration file called rtconfig.
+This file contains the information that you specified on the Create and Configure screens.
+If you start Agent Builder from the working directory for an existing resource type, Agent Builder reads the rtconfig file.
+Agent Builder fills in the Create and Configure screens with the information that you provided for the existing resource type.
+Agent Builder works similarly if you load an existing resource type by choosing Load Resource Type from the File drop-down menu.
+This feature is useful if you want to clone an existing resource type.
+See Reusing Code That You Create With Agent Builder.